jeesay/vertigo/README.md

 vertigo
 =======

-A rendering engine for Imagej and OpenGL
+A rendering engine for Imagej using OpenGL (jogl and lwjgl)